-With its warm climate, 3000 hours of sunshine per year and 850 kilometers of beautiful beaches washed by the Atlantic Ocean, Portugal is the perfect holiday stop all year round.
-This is a country that has the earliest borders in Europe, with an outstanding range of different landscapes just a tiny distance away, lots of holiday activities and unrivaled cultural heritage, where tradition and modern mix together in perfect harmony.
-Its exquisite cuisine, fine wines, and friendly people make this a tourist paradise of the highest quality.
-Located in the far south-west of Europe, just a few hours from any of the other European capitals, Portugal draws visitors from all over the world.
+With its warm climate, nearly 300 days of sunshine, and 528 miles of beautiful beaches washed by the Atlantic Ocean, Portugal is the perfect year-round holiday stop.
+Europe’s sunniest country has an outstanding range of different landscapes, a large variety of activities and unrivaled cultural heritage.
+Here the old traditions and modern life come together in perfect harmony.
+Its exquisite cuisine, fine wines, and friendly people make Portugal a welcoming tourist paradise.
+Located in the far southwest of Europe, only a few hours from major European capitals, Portugal draws visitors from all over the world.

 Some gorgeous itineraries